devaneando/Wikitten/library/index.md

 ### Installation

 - [Download](https://github.com/devaneando/Wikitten/archive/master.zip) the latest version or clone the [repository on GitHub](https://github.com/devaneando/Wikitten)
-- After extracting the archive, drop the files somewhere in your DocumentRoot, or make a separate Apache [VirtualHost](http://httpd.apache.org/docs/2.2/mod/core.html#virtualhost) (this is the way I currently use it myself)
+- After extracting the archive, drop the files somewhere in your DocumentRoot, or make a separate Apache [VirtualHost](http://httpd.apache.org/docs/2.2/mod/core.html#virtualhost).
 - That's it.
 There's a `library` directory in the installation folder.
 Everything you place in there will be rendered by the wiki.
 If there's an `index.md` file (such as the one you are reading now) in that folder, it will be served by default when accessing the wiki.

+### Docker

 You can also run the wiki using [Docker](https://github.com/devaneando/Wikitten/wiki/Docker-instructions)